micromdm/micromdm/CONTRIBUTING.md

 6. `dep ensure` The `dep` command will download and install all necessary dependencies for the project to compile.
 7. `go build` or `go install`
 8. File an issue or a pull request if the instructions were unclear.

+# Important libraries and frameworks

+MicroMDM is built using a few popular Go packages outside the standard libraries.
+It might be worth checking them out.

+- [Go Kit](https://github.com/go-kit/kit#go-kit------) is a set of Go libraries used by MicroMDM to provide [logging](https://github.com/go-kit/kit/tree/master/log), and abstractions for building HTTP services.
+Its [examples](https://gokit.io/examples/) page is a good place to start.
+- [BoltDB](https://github.com/boltdb/bolt#getting-started) is a key/value database used to provide persistant storage for many components of MicroMDM.
+- [gorilla/mux](http://www.gorillatoolkit.org/pkg/mux) is used to provide routing for http handlers.